 - RepetitionExtension: if a method parameter in a '@RepeatedTest', '@BeforeEach', or '@AfterEach' method is of type 'RepetitionInfo', the 'RepetitionExtension' will supply an instance of 'RepetitionInfo'.
 'RepetitionInfo' can then be used to retrieve information about the current repetition, the total number of repetitions, the number of repetitions that have failed, and the failure threshold for the corresponding '@RepeatedTest'.
 Note, however, that 'RepetitionExtension' is not registered outside the context of a '@RepeatedTest'.
 See [Repeated Test Examples](#). - TestReporterParameterResolver: if a constructor or method parameter is of type 'TestReporter', the 'TestReporterParameterResolver' will supply an instance of 'TestReporter'.
 The 'TestReporter' can be used to publish additional data about the current test run or attach files to it.
 The data can be consumed in a 'TestExecutionListener' via the 'reportingEntryPublished()' or 'fileEntryPublished()' method, respectively.
 This allows them to be viewed in IDEs or included in reports.

 In JUnit Jupiter you should use 'TestReporter' where you used to print information to 'stdout' or 'stderr' in JUnit 4.
-Using '@RunWith(JUnitPlatform.class)' will output all reported entries to 'stdout'.
-In addition, some IDEs print report entries to 'stdout' or display them in the user interface for test results.
+Some IDEs print report entries to 'stdout' or display them in the user interface for test results.

 class TestReporterDemo {